Questions and answers about SAP Business One fields and functions.

 The password in SAP Business One must be at least four and no more than eight characters long.

-To change a password in SAP Business One, click on the "Enter password" button and enter the new password in the window that opens.
+To change a password in SAP Business One, click the „Enter Password“ button and enter the new password in the window that opens.

-If you activate the "Password never expires" checkbox, the user does not have to change the password after a certain time.
+If you enable the „Password never expires“ checkbox, the user will not have to change their password after a set period.

-The checkbox "Change password at next login" forces the user to change the password at the next login.
+The „Change password at next sign-in“ checkbox forces the user to change their password at the next sign-in.

 A branch in SAP Business One is a location of the company where certain business activities take place.